 1. Establish a strategy and business model which promotes long-term value for shareholders

-Three distinct divisions were formed within the Group during 2017: Trading, Forestry and Agriculture,and a clear strategy had been devised for each.
+The Group has two divisions, Trading and Forestry, and a clear strategy had been devised for each.
 The Board continually impresses upon the leadership teams of each division that capital allocation must be both performance and potential driven.
 Investment, either opex or capex, will only be forthcoming for strategies that can demonstrate significant return to shareholders over time.
 Running loss-making business lines is not a sustainable business strategy and simply not an option.
 We will leave no stone unturned in our quest to support and fund businesses where our combination of skills and experience give us an edge.
-Conversely, if we cannot source the requisite expertise to participate profitably in particular business lines or geographies we will not waste shareholder money by trying.
-Consequently, during the year, the agriculture business was put under an extensive review and by year end it was decided to divest the farming operations and focus exclusively on timber and timber related products.
+Conversely, if we cannot source the requisite expertise to participate profitably in particular business lines or geographies, we will not waste shareholder money by trying.

 2. Seek to understand and meet shareholder needs and expectations

 Shareholders play a key role in corporate governance, with our Annual General Meeting for shareholders offering an opportunity to exercise their decision-making power in the company.
 Shareholders are encouraged to attend the AGM and any other General Meetings which are convened throughout the year.
 Our Company Secretary, William Place Secretaries Limited, is the contact point for shareholder liaison and contact details can be found here.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success